linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 31 Credit Derivatives.md

 Swap premium:  $3.35\%$

-Assume that midway into the life of the swap there is a technical default on the XYZ plc 5-year bond, such that its price now stands at  $28.
-Under the terms of the swap the protection buyer delivers the bond to the seller, who pays out$ 7.2 million to the buyer.
+Assume that midway into the life of the swap there is a technical default on the XYZ plc 5-year bond, such that its price now stands at  \$28.
+Under the terms of the swap the protection buyer delivers the bond to the seller, who pays out\$ 7.2 million to the buyer.

 # Credit Options